parsiya/looking-glass/README.md

 It all started a few years ago from a Twitter thread where some bug bounty hunters were talking about storing requests/responses in (elasticsearch?
 I think) databases.
-After leaving the game hacking world and going back to (mostly) web/cloud (RIP skillz), I realized I need to create such an extension.
+After leaving the game hacking world and going back to (mostly) web/cloud (RIP skillz), I realized I needed such an extension.

-I wanted to fix the gap between "searching in each Burp project manually" and "setting up servers in the cloud" so folks can get started without paying for cloud.
+I want to fix the gap between "searching in each Burp project manually" and "setting up servers in the cloud".
+Now folks can get started without paying for cloud.

-While you can get many of this information from Burp using Bambdas (or other places like the sitemap), you cannot bulk search in hundreds of Burp projects.
+While you can get many of this information from individual projects in Burp using Bambdas (or other places like the sitemap), you cannot bulk search in hundreds of Burp projects.
+This database gives us the ability to discover points of interests across all of our tests even when they've happened in the past.

-This tool gives us the ability to discover points of interests across all of our tests even when they've happened in the past.
+Because we're using a SQLite database, you are not limited to the extension.
+You can use any software or program to do this.
+E.g., importing it to Kusto so you can query them in the cloud (and also because I like KQL more than SQL).

 ### Similar Tools
 I found a few other extensions that logged Burp requests/responses.
-Now you might say, why create your own?
-Well, because none of them did exactly what I wanted.
-I wanted to to query individual fields (e.g., `host`) in an easy-to-setup local database.
+Why create my own?
+None of them did exactly what I wanted.
+I wanted to to query individual fields (e.g., `host`) in a setup-free local database.

 **[Logger++][logger-plus]** by [Corey Arthur][corey] and [Soroush Dalili][irsdl]
 (hey, I know some of them) is one of the most famous Burp extensions.